Mobile Health Care

 - St. Vincent dePaul Society, 289 Lafayette Road: Fridays, 10 a.m. to 1 p.m.

-- St. Vincent de Paul Society, 53 Lincoln Street: Wednesdays, noon to 2 p.m. (medical) and Fridays, 9:30 a.m. to mid-day (dental).
+In addition to the above medical clinic, Families First also offers a dental clinic at this loation on Fridays, 9:30 a.m. to mid-day.
 For more information about the dental clinlic, call Families First at (603) 422-8208 (press 3) or St. Vincent at (603) 772-9922.
 Clinics at this site are not restricted to people who are homeless, but you do have to meet income-eligibility guidelines and live in New Hampshire or Maine.

 - Strafford County Court, 259 County Farm Road: Mondays, 8:30-11 a.m.